MeghanaUrs/azure-data-platform-evaluation-poc/README.md

 ## Production Extensions

-If expanded into a production platform, logical next steps would include Azure Data Factory orchestration, ADLS Gen2 landing, incremental/watermark loads, SCD Type 2 where required, automated quality gates, CI/CD, monitoring, RBAC, lineage/governance, and Power BI semantic modeling.
+If expanded into a production platform, potential next steps would include Azure Data Factory orchestration, ADLS Gen2 landing, incremental/watermark loads, SCD Type 2 where required, automated quality gates, CI/CD, monitoring, RBAC, lineage/governance, and Power BI semantic modeling.

 These are documented as future extensions and are not claimed as production implementations in this repository.